 The purpose of the STEP Lab is to provide Internet access and common application software as well as printing services to support the instruction and research needs of students.
 The lab includes computers, software, printers, and staff, allowing for the utilization of an environment of current technological standards.

 STEP Lab computers are on the 1st and 2nd floors of the Library.
-Patrons of the STEP Lab must abide by the University Computer & Network Policy (PDF).
+Users of the STEP Lab must abide by the University Computer & Network Policy (PDF).
 Dupré Library is not responsible for the content of materials accessed on the Internet.

 Find other STEP Labs on campus.